willirath/2019-02-01_what_is_holding_us_back_on_our_way_towards_open_science/README.md

 ### A better way

-> *Figure 1.* The blue / green line show standardized mean ADT for the northern /
+> *Figure 1.* The blue / green line show standardized mean SSH for the northern
-> southern tropics.
+> / southern tropics.
 The lines represent spatial averages of daily absolute
-> dynamic topography from SLTAC between the Equator and 30N / 30S and the
+> dynamic topography from SLTAC between the Equator and 23.43699°N / 23.43699°S
-> Equator.
+> and the Equator.

 We now know that